Format:

 • IT controls

-• Packet capture and log analysis
+• Packet capture

 While building the technical skill set, Cybersecurity Bootcamp students will have access to the following tools: